Chinese Foundation Secondary School

-The Chinese Foundation Secondary School (CFSS, 中華基金中學, 中基) is a co-educational secondary school located in Siu Sai Wan, Hong Kong.
+The Chinese Foundation Secondary School (CFSS, 中華基金中學, 中基) is an English-medium co-educational secondary school located in Siu Sai Wan, Hong Kong.
 It is a Direct Subsidy Scheme school.

 Background

-The school was founded in 2000 by Maxim's heiress and CPPCC member Annie Wu, through her Chinese History and Culture Educational Foundation.
+The school was founded on 18 March 2000 by Maxim's heiress and CPPCC member Annie Wu, through her Chinese History and Culture Educational Foundation.

-The premises occupy a total area of approximately 7,460 square metres.
+The school building features an early millennium design providing 40% more activity space than traditional campus designs, built over seven storeys on a premises occupying a total area of approximately 7,460 square metres.
+In 2024, the Pickleball Association of Hong Kong, China established a training center at the school premises.

 Controversy

 In 2019, school founder Annie Wu controversially put pressure on the school to punish staff and students who supported the ongoing pro-democracy protests.
 Alumni gathered outside the entrance on September 4, 2019 to express their disappointment and anger towards the school's unsupportive attitude.
+Principal Ho Tik Shun clarified that police were not called and participating students would not face punishment if they had parental consent.

+Educational Philosophy

+The school emphasizes science popularization.
+Its S1 and S2 curriculum includes "Enrichment Courses" designed to develop students' core competencies and discover their potential.

+Following the Education Bureau's push for STEM and STEAM, the school adopted a "STREAM" approach by integrating "reading and writing" (R) into science education, addressing communication and literature research needs in project learning.
+The school runs a Project-Based Learning (PBL) school-based curriculum where teachers guide small groups of students through deep-dive research projects.

+Following the Education Bureau's 2025 updated junior secondary science curriculum framework introducing Generative AI applications, principal Ho Tik Shun endorsed the appropriate use of GenAI for teaching and report generation to enhance active learning.